emjunior258/certeasy/README.md

 * Frontend app

 ## How to join team
-Collaborators joining invite only for now.
+Collaborators joining by invite only for now.